Bluewolf787/Bluewolf787/README.md

 ### Hi there 👋 I'm Bluewolf787

-At the moment I'm a student in Germany :round_pushpin::de: and I'm learning alongside the school computer science especially programming.:computer:
+At the moment I'm a student in Germany :round_pushpin::de: and alongside the school I'm learning computer science especially programming.:computer:

-I started programming with Java to build my own Minecraft plugins and from there on I wanted to learn more and more.:books::mortar_board:
+I started programming with Java to create my own Minecraft plugins and from there on I wanted to learn more and more.:books::mortar_board:

 ### Projects :pencil::construction: